pharo-ai/linear-models-posts/using-linear-regression.md

 r2Score "0.945929126485175" := (metric computeForActual: yTest predicted: yPredicted) asFloat.
 ```

-We obtained a 94% as a coefficient of correlation which is quite acceptable.
+We obtained a 94% as a coefficient of determination "STATE OF THE ART".

 ## [Workflow summary](#Workflow-summary)